 Intrigued and wanting to find out some more on Lily for a possible interview, I started at my computer keyboard.
 Armed with her name, occupation and city, I soon found out that Lilly owned and operated the Hanami Salon in Sacramento, CA until last year.
 (Even though her Judge Judy appearance aired recently, it was taped in November of 2010, when the salon was still open.)
 She’s currently working out of her home, but with her good reputation and ambition (not to mention her recent exposure from her appearance on Judge Judy), it won’t be long before a even larger Hanami salon opens in a new location.
 The above photo by JL Image, was taken before her shoulder artwork but you’ll see her current designs after the jump.

-CC: Has that appearance garnished you a lot of attention since it aired?
+CHRIS: Has that appearance brought you a lot of attention since it aired?

 There are educational accounts and texts that have adopted the Japanese institution, geisha, for referring to a certain class of Chinese courtesan.
 For in fact, some services of these ancient Chinese women were mostly dealt with classical Chinese arts; calligraphy, painting, music and poetry and even spiritual, mutual understandings with clients of the intellectual kind.
 There are traces of this geisha tradition in a more primal form, throughout the earliest dynasties of China.
 Where they observe many values of humanity as they live extraordinary lives, the accounts of the most famous of the Chinese geisha were recognized.
 I am woman who explored values of love, humanity and beauty.
 Its my expression of who I am today.
 I am Chinese, born in Hong Kong and raised in California.
 I embrace my heritage.

 CHRIS: Do you plan on getting more (tattoos) or are you satisfied with what you have now?